What is SIDS?

 Help family members, babysitters, daycare workers— EVERYONE—reduce your baby’s risk of SIDS and ensure a safe sleep area for your baby.
 Share these safe sleep messages with everyone who cares for your baby or for any baby younger than one year of age.

-This sleep safety information is provided courtesy of the National Institute of Child Health & Human Development.
+This sleep safety information is adapted from information provided by the Eunice Kennedy Shriver National Institute of Child Health & Human Development.